 The Menabe Antimena Protected Area is famed for its gigantic Grandidier’s baobabs – as well as two of Madagascar’s other endemic baobab species, (Adansonia rubrostipa and the large southern species A. za).
 Within the Protected Area, the fascinating Kirindy Forest, comprises 10,000 hectares of dry deciduous forest on flat, sandy terrain.

-The forest is a 2 hour drive along a variable road to the north of Morondava and along the way, visitors pass through the spectacular Alley of Giant Baobabs, a national monument.
+Kirindy is a 90 minute drive along a variable road to the north of Morondava and along the way, visitors pass through the spectacular Alley of Giant Baobabs, a national monument.

-> When to visit:
+When to visit:

 Kirindy is an excellent wildlife destination year round.
 However because of very hot weather and swarms of persistent sweat-bees, we do not recommend visiting it in the rainy season (December to March), unless you are a very keen herpetologist.
 The austral spring (September to late November) is very good for mammals and birds.